 Dalston newcomer Angelina combines elements of Italian and Japanese cuisine for an affordable five plate tasting menu that won't leave you feeling uncomfortably full.
 Dishes like unagi risotto, burnt soy butter and dashi are bursting with umami flavour.
 Think of this like baby's first tasting menu – a delicious and unpretentious gateway into the world of fine-dining.

 £38 per person, additional £35 for wine pairing. angelina.london

 45-47 Hoxton Square, N1 6PD

 If you're looking to enjoy a tasting menu where you're actively encouraged to eat with your hands, you could do a hell of a lot worse than The Frog Hoxton.
 Start with a range of finger-friendly snacks before working your way through a spread of plates including crispy duck pancake, Sutton Hoo chicken, and a plump cheese doughnut.
 Come for a casual eating environment that still maintains that sense of refinement you want went plopping down your pounds.
 Desserts with names like 'Milk, milk and more milk' sum up the fun ethos.

 £60 per person, additional £60 for wine pairing; thefroghoxton.com

 383 King's Road, SW10 0L

 Getting value for money in Chelsea isn't always easy.
 Thankfully, Chicama is a restaurant that offers a relatively thrifty menu inspired the coastal food of Peru and the bold flavours of the region.
-Traditional Peruvian cuisine is available in the form of sea bass ceviche in soy tiger's milk alongside slightly more exuberant offerings like tapioca marshmallow with ocopa sauce.
+Traditional Peruvian cuisine is available in the form of sea bass ceviche in soy tiger's milk alongside slightly more exuberant offerings like tapioca marshmallow with ocopa sauce, positioning it undoubtedly as one of London's best tasting menus.
 Bow Chicama-wow-wow.

 £45 per person; chicamalondon.com